Office Wiring For Your Move or Remodel

 Printers, Scanners, and Multi-Function Copiers

-In terms of printers, some light-duty printers can be used wirelessly, which is convenient.
-However, for high-volume network printers, a dedicated network connection is required, which means a need for a cable, just like a computer.
+Some light-duty printers can be used wirelessly, which is convenient.
+However, for high-volume network printers, a dedicated network connection is required, which means a cable, just like a computer.

 Woman at office MFP